Leading a school means leading change.

 Berkman’s final piece of advice is that everyone has the capacity to change.
 Shining a light on the behaviour or action you want to change and providing clear motivation can go a long way, especially for people who have a deeply ingrained way of doing things.

-It won’t happen in 66 days – but it will happen
+It might not happen in 66 days – but it will happen

 Perhaps most importantly - and this is backed up in the research – missing an opportunity to perform the changed behaviour or action doesn’t mess up the automaticity.